 Beautiful red rocks, beaches, forests, deserts, and mountains will transport you to a new world when you camp in Utah.
 With thousands of campgrounds and even more areas to make your own campground, your options of where to spend the night are never-ending.
 To make your choice a little easier we have put together a list of our favorite places to camp, but always remember to Leave No Trace.

 Dead Horse Point

 2,000 feet above the Colorado River sits Dead Horse Point, once a natural corral where wild mustangs were broken by cowboys.
 Trails now cover this state park making it a destination for hikers, and cyclists of all levels.
 The views of both the Colorado and Canyonlands draw photographers and make anyone who visits feel like they’re in a wild west movie.
 The campsite here are limitless with hundreds of different Kayenta and Windgate campgrounds, they even have Yurt options!
 To find and book your campsite visit here!

 Antelope Island is the biggest island in the Great Salt Lake, a lake 4 times saltier than the ocean.
 Camping here provides scenic views and up-close encounters with many kinds of wildlife, the most common being bison.
 The island is a perfect place to explore and provides easy access to the lake where you can swim in water so salty that you can float with no effort.
+Most of their campsites are primitive and tent only however there are a few that allow camp trailers.
+All the sites allow pets and a couple have electricity and water so find what suits you best here!
 Don’t forget bug spray though, especially in the summer!

 The Valley of the Gods